 The Patent Application Locating and Monitoring (PALM) system is used to support the reexamination process.
 The sections below delineate PALM related activities.

 - (A) Reexamination File Data on PALM - The routine PALM retrieval transactions are used to obtain data on reexamination files.
-From the USPTO Intranet site http://ptoweb/ptointranet/index.htm “PALM” and then “General Information” which opens the PALM INTRANET General Information Display.
+From the USPTO intranet site, Office staff can click on “PALM” and then “General Information” which opens the PALM INTRANET General Information Display.
 From here, enter the patent number in the box labeled Patent #.
 Then click on “Search” and when the “Patent Number Information” appears, click on “Continuity Data” to obtain the reexamination number.

 - (B) Reexamination e-File – The papers of a reexamination proceeding may be viewed on IFW.
 PALM provides information for the reexamination proceeding as to the patent owner and requester, contents, status, and related Office proceedings (applications, patents and reexamination proceedings).
 Some of the data entry for reexamination in PALM is different from that of a regular patent application.
-There are also differences in the status codes – all reexamination proceedings have status codes in the “400” or “800” range, while patent applications have status codes ranging from “020” to over “100.”
+There are also differences in the status codes – all reexamination proceedings generally have status codes in the “400” or “800” range.

-reported.
-The mailing of examiner’s actions are reported, as well as owner’s
+examination events are reported.
+The mailing of examiner’s actions is reported, as

 - (1) Determination Mailed-Denial of request for reexamination;

 - (2) Determination Mailed-Grant of request for reexamination;

 - (3) Petition for reconsideration of determination received;

 - (4) Decision on petition mailed-Denied;

 - (5) Decision on petition mailed-Granted;